Accidents & reporting them

 Eyes: if a chemical gets into an eye, wash out the substance at once and continue washing for at least fifteen minutes: CALL A FIRST AIDER.

 Skin contamination: take immediate action to remove the contamination and wash for fifteen minutes.

 DO NOT WAIT FOR PAIN OR OTHER UNPLEASANT SYMPTOMS TO DEVELOP.

 Delay can have very serious consequences: some highly toxic substances that can be readily absorbed through the skin yet do not cause immediate pain.

 If the injured person requires hospital treatment and they can be moved they should be sent by private car to either the Accident and Emergency Department at the John Radcliffe Hospital (tel: 9-(01865) 220208) or the Emergency Eye Department in the hospital’s West Wing (tel: 9-(01865) 224800).
 If possible, call the hospital to warn them in advance.
 Ask at your local reception to find an approved departmental driver to take you to the hospital.

-Record in the Accident/Incident Report Book (kept in Reception area) as soon as possible:
+Record the following as soon as possible: